 4. Engage with relevant insights and share valuable content on LinkedIn

 Many people find that posting updates and sharing content on LinkedIn is one of the most enjoyable parts of social selling.
 If you are liking, sharing, and/or posting content that’s interesting to you, it’s probably interesting to your network.

 Remember, make sure that the content you like and share is relevant, positioning you as an expert who knows the latest in your industry.
-According to Forrester, 82 percent of buyers viewed at least 5 pieces of content from the winning vendor.
-Learn why value and insights win in social selling.

 Tip: Share and/or like content posted to your company’s LinkedIn page and share content from other sources.

 5. Join groups to connect with the right people on LinkedIn